How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 If your system crashes while gaming or heavy workload, and your system restarts or shuts down unexpectedly, you have a bad CPU cooler.
 Also, if you see that a single CPU is hotter than the rest cores, this indicates a faulty CPU cooler.

-You need to understand whether your CPU cooler is working properly or if the cooler has gone bad.
+You need to understand whether your CPU cooler is working properly.

 When your CPU cooling fails to function properly, the CPU overheats under severe workloads or games.